-Keep children away from the machine at all times.
+Always keep children away from the machine.

 Do not let Pets ride with you in the tractor cab.
 The controls may be inadvertently operated, which potentially could cause a safety hazard.

 2.8 ACCIDENT PREVENTION WHEN TAKING ON PUBLIC ROADS